FAQs

 General: To keep costs low, we ask that parents volunteer to support at least one event during the year.
 We also understand that some families may need an alternative option, which is why we offer an opt-out fee if needed.

-Co-Op Classes: Parents must be on site while their students are in class, and all of our parents voolunteer in at least one classroom.
-Being a teacher or co-teacher is optionoal.
+Co-Op Classes: Parents must be on site while their students are in class, and all of our parents volunteer in at least one classroom.
+Being a teacher or co-teacher is optional.

 PE: Parents must be on site while their students are in PE.
 Being a coach is optional.